 But you know that your site is vital, and increasing its audience is essential to expand your business.
-If you don’t feel ready to work with an SEO partner, you can start small and make your site profitable.
+If you don’t feel ready to work with an SEO agency or expert, you can start small and make your site profitable.
 With visitors.

 In this article I am going to focus on the content aspect of website management.
 To start with, I’d like to use a case study that I achieved with a very small website, of less than 30 pages, in the space of a year.